The following article is written by Jessie Mundell — primary author of thePTDC’s Training New Moms package.

 Exercising While Pregnant Step 3

 Plan.
 Plan out how many weeks of pregnancy the client has remaining (typical pregnancy being 37-42 weeks), and design their program accordingly.
-The main things you should try to develop or maintain during pregnancy are posterior chain strength, posture, and the ability to contract the abdominals.
+The main things you should try to develop or maintain during pregnancy are posterior chain strength, alignment, and the ability to generate core stability.

 Typical exercise rep ranges can be from 5-15.
-While this might not be the time to try for 1 rep max PRs, you can certainly build muscle mass (especially in the second trimester), lift heavy, perform properly planned interval work, and do soft tissue work.
+While this might not be the time to try for 1 rep max PRs, you can certainly build muscle mass, lift heavy, perform properly planned interval work, and do soft tissue work.

 Girl, look at that body.